oktadev/spring-menu-api/README.md

 auth0 users create
 ```

-Create the `menu-api` role in the Auth0 tenant:
+Create the `menu-admin` role in the Auth0 tenant:

 ```shell
 auth0 roles create